keldonia/bTime/documentation/binaryTimeFactory.md

 ## `#modifyScheduleAndBooking`

-The `#modifyScheduleAndBooking` tests that an timeSlot does not overlap with another timeSlot, if it does not overlap, the timeSlot is added to the bookings, else return false.
+`#modifyScheduleAndBooking` tests that an timeSlot does not overlap with another timeSlot, if it does not overlap, the timeSlot is added to the bookings, else return false.
 Additionally, this method checks that the timeslot is within availabilities (test).

 ```typescript
   // If using the scheduler